-Including MRLs in the Code has the effect of allowing legally treated produce to be sold legally, where any residues do not exceed MRLs.
+Including MRLs in the Code has the effect of allowing legally treated produce to be sold legally where any residues do not exceed MRLs.
 Changes to Australian MRLs reflect the changing patterns of agricultural and veterinary chemicals available to farmers.
-These changes include both the development of new products and crop uses, and the withdrawal of older products following review.
+These changes include the development of new products or crop uses, granting or expiry of temporary permissions and the withdrawal of older products following review.